-On registration to the Epilepsy Smart Schools Program your school will receive access to the Epilepsy Smart Schools Program reporting platform where you can record how your school has achieved the three key goals required to becoming an Epilepsy Smart School.
-Information on how your school can engage the student population in learning about epilepsy, raising awareness and understanding of epilepsy can be found on the Epilepsy Smart Schools and Purple Day websites.
+When you register for the Epilepsy Smart Schools Program, your school will receive access to the Epilepsy Smart Schools Program reporting platform where you can record how your school has completed the three steps required to become an Epilepsy Smart School.
+Information on how your school can engage the student population in learning about epilepsy, raising awareness and understanding of epilepsy can be found on the Epilepsy Smart Schools website.

-The Epilepsy Foundation appreciates the work of schools in raising awareness, understanding and funds to support people living with epilepsy in your school community.
+The Epilepsy Foundation appreciates the work of schools in raising awareness and understanding to support students living with epilepsy in your school community.

 What are the benefits of being an Epilepsy Smart School?